Charles M. Rice

 Rice is a Fellow of the American Association for the Advancement of Science, member of the National Academy of Sciences and was president of the American Society for Virology from 2002 to 2003.
 He received the 2016 Lasker-DeBakey Clinical Medical Research Award, jointly with Ralf F. W. Bartenschlager and Michael J. Sofia.
 Along with Michael Houghton and Harvey J. Alter, he was awarded the 2020 Nobel Prize in Physiology or Medicine "for the discovery of Hepatitis C virus."

 Early life and education

 Charles Moen Rice was born on August 25, 1952, in Sacramento, California.

-Rice graduated Phi Beta Kappa with a BS in zoology from University of California, Davis, in 1974.
-In 1981, he received his PhD in biochemistry from the California Institute of Technology, where he studied RNA viruses in the laboratory of James Strauss.
+Rice graduated Phi Beta Kappa with a B.S. in zoology from University of California, Davis, in 1974.
+In 1981, he received his Ph.D. in biochemistry from the California Institute of Technology, where he studied RNA viruses in the laboratory of James Strauss.
 He remained at Caltech for four years to do postdoctoral research.

 Career

 After his postdoctoral work, Rice moved with his research group to the Washington University School of Medicine in 1986, where he remained until 2001.

 Rice has been the Maurice R. and Corinne P. Greenberg Professor at Rockefeller University since 2001.
 He is also an adjunct professor at Washington University School of Medicine and Cornell University.
 He has served on committees for the Food and Drug Administration, National Institutes of Health, and World Health Organization.

 He was the editor of Journal of Experimental Medicine from 2003 to 2007, Journal of Virology from 2003 to 2008, and PLoS Pathogens from 2005 to present.
 He has been an author of over 400 peer-reviewed publications.